Anne Scott-Pendlebury

-Anne Scott-Pendlebury (also known as Anne Pendlebury) is an Australian television, film and theatre actress.
-She plays the role of Hilary Robinson in the soap opera Neighbours.
+Anne Scott-Pendlebury (born 21 August 1946), also known as Anne Pendlebury, is an Australian television, film and theatre actress.
+She played the role of Hilary Robinson in the soap opera Neighbours.

 Early life

 Scott-Pendlebury was born to artists L. Scott Pendlebury and Eleanor "Nornie" Gude.

 She attended Strathcona Girls Grammar in Melbourne, where she studied English, Art, Greek History and Music and she appeared in the annual school play.
 She graduated in 1964.

 She began in professional theatre at the age of 19, with Melbourne Theatre Company, undertaking her formal training with them.
 She also studied piano, singing, dance and speech with private tutors.

 Career

 Television

 Scott-Pendlebury appeared in many Melbourne television productions throughout the 1970s and 1980s.
 She began working with Crawford Productions whilst still at Art School in 1967, beginning with the first of many guest appearances in Homicide, which she continued through to 1975.

 From 1970, she played the regular role of Cathy on the drama series Bellbird, for 143 episodes.
 In 1975, she appeared as Annie in the bushranger miniseries Cash and Company, earning her a nomination for Best Supporting Actress at the 1976 Sammy Awards.
 She reprised the role again for an episode of the miniseries Tandarra in 1976.
 That same year, she had a recurring role as a maid in the miniseries Power Without Glory.

 In 1979, she starred alongside Harold Hopkins in the ABC-TV drama series, Twenty Good Years as one of the two main characters, Anne Fielding.

 Scott-Pendlebury joined the Neighbours cast as Hilary Robinson in 1987.
-Her agent sent her for the initial small role of Hilary (for which she did not have to audition), who was written in as the aunt of Scott Robinson (played by Jason Donovan), during the episode of his marriage to Charlene (Kylie Minogue).
+Her agent sent her for the initial small role of Hilary (for which she did not have to audition), who was written in as the cousin of Jim Robinson (played by Alan Dale), during the episode of his sons marriage to Charlene (Kylie Minogue).
 The producers later brought Hilary on board as a permanent character.
-She has reprised the role on and off until present day.
+She has reprised the role on and off until the show was cancelled in 2025.